 • Opioid withdrawal: May precipitate symptoms of opioid withdrawal (eg, abdominal pain, chills, diarrhea, hyperhidrosis, nausea, vomiting).
 Use with caution in patients with disruptions to the blood-brain barrier; may increase the risk for opioid withdrawal and/or reduced analgesia.
 Monitor for symptoms of opioid withdrawal in such patients.

-• Hepatic impairment: Avoid use in severe impairment (Child-Pugh Class C).
+• Hepatic impairment: Avoid use in severe impairment (Child-Pugh class C).

 • Appropriate use: Efficacy has been established in patients who have taken opioids for ≥4 weeks; patients receiving opioids for <4 weeks may be less responsive to naldemedine.
-Discontinue use when the opioid regimen has been discontinued.

 Symptoms of GI perforation (eg, severe, persistent, or worsening abdominal pain); symptoms of opioid withdrawal.